 The South African market recognises the nominee concept and South African securities held by CBL customers are registered in the name of Standard Chartered Nominees SA (Pty) Ltd or, if deposited with the CSD, in the name of the CSD’s nominee.
 The Companies Act gives the issuer the right to require disclosure down to the level of the final beneficial owner.

 Non-compliance with Section 56 of the Companies Act is considered as an offence.
 Persons failing to comply shall be subject to a fine or imprisonment for up two years or both.

-The South African Tax Authorities organise the Securities Transfer Tax (STT), which is charged to the beneficial owner via the custodian (Standard Chartered Bank Johannesburg Branch) and CBL.
+The South African Tax Authorities organise the Securities Transfer Tax (STT) and Capital Gains Tax (CGT), which is charged to the beneficial owner via the custodian (Standard Chartered Bank Johannesburg Branch) and CBL, if applicable.

 The South African Tax Authorities may question or make inquiries in relation to any details of a transaction, including the eligibility for exemption.

 By holding equities issued in South Africa in an account with CBL, customers are deemed to have authorised disclosure to the South African Tax Authorities, upon request, of all details of transactions relating to such equities.